-Now, with these qualifications in place, Paul goes on to provide positive descriptions of how the elder should relate to other people.
-So the elder is called to be “hospitable”—literally, a “lover of strangers”—one who doesn’t just do kind things for his friends, but reaches out to those who are different from him, those he doesn’t even know.
-The elder also “loves what is good”, Given that goodness should typify the whole church, it is no wonder that an elder is described as “one who loves what is good.”
-Incidentally, this idea of “loving what is good,” “teaching what is good” and “doing what is good” is core to the book of Titus.
-The evidence that the church is working as it should seems to be summed up in the idea of a people “devoted to doing what is good”—as we see in multiple places in this letter, for example, in 3:14.
-But back to elders.
-The elder is also someone who is “self-controlled, upright, holy and disciplined.”
-These are the direct opposites of the negative qualities Paul lists.
-The elder is not one who is carelessly walking through life, giving little thought to his own growth in Godliness.
+Now, with these more negative restrictions in place, Paul goes on to provide positive descriptions of how the elder should relate to other people.
+So the elder is called to be “hospitable”—literally, a “lover of strangers”—he reaches out to those who are different from him.
+The elder also “loves what is good.”
+This idea of “loving what is good,” “teaching what is good” and “doing what is good” comes up again and again in the book of Titus.
+How do you know if a church is healthy?
+According to Paul, it’s committed to what is good.
+And that commitment begins with its leaders.
+Therefore, the elder is also someone who is “self-controlled, upright, holy and disciplined.”
+An elder is not one who is carelessly walking through life, giving little thought to his own growth in Godliness.
 No, if the elder is going to lead others to follow Christ, well, he must first be able to control and discipline himself.
 He must be pursuing holiness himself if he is going to call others to repent of their sins and put their trust in Christ.

+Now, as we’ve gone through this list so far, you’ve probably noticed something.
+All of these qualities are things that the Bible commends for all Christian men, and most of them are applicable to Christian women as well.
+So we shouldn’t use this list just as a portrait of a godly elder – we can use it as a way to examine ourselves, and to encourage others.
+We can take this list of qualities even this week, and, as appropriate, pray that God would grow these sorts of fruit in our lives.

-While all these qualities are essential, the last quality Paul gives to Titus is the most important, “He must hold firmly to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it.” ” (1:9) The elder cannot be one who waffles on sound doctrineword.
-He may never abuse alcohol, never act in a violent way, and have a lovely family, but if he denies the Gospel or, more to the point, fails to step in when others begin to deny the Gospel, he is not only unfit to lead the church, he is aiding the wolves who would come in and eat the sheep.
-So when you are evaluating an elder candidate, ask yourself: does this person seem to be used by God to bring clarity to the Scriptures?
-Is he the type of person who can converse with a confused and wandering Christian and call them to the truth?
-And are they willing to forcefully engage with those who would teach what is contrary to the gospel?
+But the last quality Paul gives to Titus is the most unique for elders and also one of the most important, in 1:9: “He must hold firmly to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it.”
+The elder must be able to teach.
+He can’t be wishy-washy on doctrine – especially on the “trustworthy word,” namely the Gospel.
+He may never abuse alcohol, never act in a violent way, and have a orderly family -- but if he denies the Gospel or, if he fails to speak up when others begin to deny the Gospel, he is not only unfit to lead the church, he is helping the wolves who would come into the church.
+So when we are evaluating an elder candidate, we can ask ourselves: does this person seem to be used by God to bring clarity to the Scriptures?
+Is he the type of person who can talk with a confused and wandering Christian and call them to the truth?
+And is he willing to firmly disagree with those who would teach what is contrary to the gospel?